palmbyrosiadev/red-compiler/README.md

 - PRINTVAR will print a symbol

 Again note that in all keyword lib keywords, symbols must be referred to as strings.

+Finally there are a few predefined variables that may be expanded on representing mathematical constants.
+To get them simply LOAD them as with any library.
+It is highly recommended not to reassign them as libraries may use them:
+- PI (gives approximate value for pi)
+- EULER (gives approximate value for constant e)

 Seperate from this, I highly recommend you to check out all the different examples to see most of these keywords in use!